Vercel Static Outbound IP: Fix GitHub and Prismic Allowlisting Without Paying $100/Month

 A static IP proxy works differently.
 Instead of assigning a fixed IP to your entire deployment environment, you route specific outbound requests through a proxy that has a fixed IP.
 The IP that GitHub or Prismic sees belongs to the proxy, not to Vercel's infrastructure.
 The proxy IP never changes.

 QuotaGuard provides this.
-Plans start at $19/month.
+Plans start at $19/month with bandwidth included: 10 GB on Starter, 50 GB on Production ($49/month), 200 GB on Business ($89/month).
+No per-GB data transfer fees on top.
 The IP is shared across customers on lower tiers, dedicated on Enterprise.
 The same proxy URL works from Vercel, from a Lambda function, from a GitHub Action, from a cron job on a VPS.
 One account, one fixed IP, any platform.

 Here's what the integration looks like in practice.
 In your Vercel project, set this environment variable: